aryamanmaithani/cs-228/docs/index.md

 ---

-Please note that I'm doing this purely out of interest and do not take responsibility of the correctness of the solutions posted.
+Please note that I'm doing this purely out of interest and do not take responsibility for the correctness of the solutions posted.
 You may [contact me](mailto:aryamanmaithani@gmail.com) if you think that there's an error.